Skillzwave Logo

 pip install skilz

-skilz install owner_repo/skill-name
+skilz install owner/repo/skill

 # Install for a specific agent

-skilz install owner_repo/skill-name --agent opencode
+skilz install anthropics/claude-code/skill-development --agent opencode

-skilz install owner_repo/skill-name --agent gemini
+skilz install anthropics/claude-code/skill-development --agent gemini --project

 # Install at project level (in current directory)

-skilz install owner_repo/skill-name --project
+skilz install anthropics/claude-code/skill-development --project

 # List installed skills